 ‘Personal’ insurance policies are similar to general insurance policies, but instead of covering assets such as cars or homes, it is your income earning potential, your health, or your life that is covered.

 Life Cover pays a lump sum should you be diagnosed with a terminal illness (with less than 12 months to live) or you die.
 It can help you through your last days or provide for those left behind.
-Less comprehensive products are also available to cover you for accidental death, injury and to help pay for funeral expenses.
+Less comprehensive products are also available to cover you for accidental injury .
 These types of products can make insurance affordable, and quick to buy.
 They have fewer application questions but lower levels of cover.

 Living assurance (critical illness cover) pays a lump sum to help support you and your family in the event that you have a defined serious medical condition.
 It could assist with extra treatment costs or enable you to take enough time off work to properly recover.

 Mortgage and income protection pays a monthly benefit to help you meet your ongoing commitments should your income be impacted due to serious illness or injury.
 You also have the option to add on redundancy cover.

 Each form of insurance meets a specific need or covers a specific life stage and it is important for you to understand what you are trying to protect, what is affordable and where to best spend your money to protect your biggest asset – you!
 Life Cover, Living assurance and Mortgage and income protection each contain numerous features and benefits, which are outlined in their respective product summary.
 Please refer to the relevant policy wording for full details, including the benefits, exclusions and limitations of the cover.
 If you are unsure about which insurance policy to choose, please call us on 0800 100 207.